Mini Piling / restricted piling

 Hollow stem piles are constructed with sectional hollow stemmed augers where the ground conditions will not allow normal auger piles, once the depth has been reached grout is then pumped through the centre of the augers to the bottom of the pile, the augers are then extracted whilst the grouting continues to ground level.
-This piling solution is suitable for wet ground or unstable bores.
+These piling services are suitable for wet ground or unstable bores.

 A piled raft foundation combines two foundation-building techniques into a hybrid design suitable for specialized circumstances.
 The raft, or spread, foundation spreads the load of the building across the ground.
 Think of it as a raft floating on the ground supporting a structure.
 Piles are columns extending below the ground surface that connect at the top of the building.
 A piled raft foundation uses both methods to support the building.